I want to jump right in:

 Integrating the different platforms you use to manage user experience and customer relations with the analytics platform you use doesn’t only make the insights you’ll get more valuable than ever, it makes them as precise as possible.

-For example, say you are using UserGuiding to create What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. experiences with various elements such as interactive walkthroughs, checklists, and in-app messages. (without any coding BTW)
+For example, say you are using a no-code user onboarding software such as UserGuiding to create user onboarding experiences with various elements such as interactive walkthroughs, checklists, and in-app messages. (without any coding BTW)

 And UserGuiding provides you with insights on the performance of these elements.
 Yes, you can use this data to improve these elements.